 Recovering Lost Wages After a Personal Injury Accident in Florida

-Experts estimate that people hurt away from their jobs lost 540 million work days in 2021.
+Experts estimate that people hurt away from their jobs will lose 540 million work days in 2021.
 That translates to hundreds of millions of dollars in lost wages.
-When someone’s negligence causes a severe injury, the victim shouldn’t bear that financial burden.
+When someone’s negligence causes a severe injury, the victim shouldn’t have to bear that financial burden.
+An experienced personal injury lawyer can navigate the complexities of personal injury claims, ensuring victims receive the compensation they deserve.
+Florida law provides specific guidelines for recovering lost wages after personal injury incidents, particularly auto accidents.

 The attorneys with The Eberst Law Firm can help you recover your lost wages, medical bills, and other damages.
-Call 1-888-CALL-JON or contact us online for a free consultation.
+Call (772) 225-4900 or contact us online for a free consultation.

 Types of Personal Injury Cases that May Result in Lost Wages

-Nearly any kind of accident can lead to a debilitating personal injury.
+Nearly any kind of accident can lead to personal injury claims, especially when they result in lost wages.
 These are some of the accidents that happen most often.

 • Car accidents: Motor vehicle accidents are a common cause of personal injuries that can lead to lost wages.
 If you’re injured in a car accident due to another driver’s negligence, you may be entitled to compensation for the time you miss from work while recovering.